 Fans of classic films will instantly recognize the opening scene of Carol: two star-crossed paramours (Cate Blanchett and Rooney Mara) sit silently at a table, staring into each other's eyes, when they are suddenly interrupted by a clueless dimwit.
 One stands to leave, placing her hand discreetly on the shoulder of her secret lover, then departs, seemingly forever.
 We then flash back to when they first met.
-The sequence is lifted note for note from the 1945 British romance Brief Encounter, which reminds us that we are in reference-filled Todd Haynes territory.
+The sequence is lifted note for note from the 1945 British romance Brief Encounter, which establishes us in film-quoting Todd Haynes territory.

 The film itself is a relaxed, swoony affair, documenting a few weeks in the relationship between quiet shopgirl Therese (Mara) and glamorous almost-divorcée Carol (Blanchett).
 Although both actresses are great, I for one wasn't convinced by their characters' passion for each other.
 Blanchett always seems so untouchable that I've never bought her as a romantic lead, and while Mara's intense, spooky glare lends a nice obsessiveness to her character, I couldn't escape this feeling of, What do these women actually see in each other, beyond physical attraction?
 If Carol addressed this issue, it might have been a stronger film.
 Instead it would have us believe that these two women, who aside from sexual preferences couldn't be more different, are in fact made for each other.